-- 1. Students are college ready (TSI complete) or students are exempt. - 2.
-There are no holds on record (admissions, library, parking, etc.). - If the students is returning to VC, the application process for readmission has been completed - If the student is transferring in from another institution, the application process has been completed, including evaluation of transfer classes - Student does not need to register in a developmental education course.
+- 1. Students are college ready (TSI complete) or students are exempt. - There are no holds on record (admissions, library, parking, etc.).
+If the students is returning to VC, the application process for - readmission has been completed 4.
+If the student is transferring in from another institution, the application - The stadent is transferring in normanotic institution, the application process has been completed, including evaluation of transfer classes Student does not need to register in a developmental education - Student does not need to register in a developmental education course.